Front Page News

 WESTERN CHARLES WON AGAINST HAGERSTOWN

 GAMBRILLS - Starting pitcher Connor Smith worked seven innings for the win as the Eastern Shore League's top Maryland-based team, Somerset County's Brian Laird-managed first-year Laird Farms franchise floored the Charles-Saint Mary's League's first-place Western Charles Natty Bohs 5-3 to win before 172 witnesses the 2025 Maryland Semi-Pro Baseball State Championship on Saturday, August 9 at Arundel High School in Gambrills in Anne Arundel County.
 Brian was managing in his third straight State Finale, his having taken the Tri-County Twins to the State Championship contests both in 2023 and in 2024.
 The eight most recent Maryland Semi-Pro Baseball State Champions have emanated from eight different of Maryland's 23 counties.
 Laird Farms is the second Eastern Shore League squad to finish as the Free State's finest and the first to do so in 15 years.
 First baseman Gavin McIntyre got three hits including a two-run homer in the bottom of the fourth that gave Laird a 2-1 lead.
 Maryland Semi-Pro Baseball State Championship Game XXIX Most Valuable Player shortstop Bobby Stewart cracked a two-run homer that capped a three-run inning in the bottom of the fifth after the Natty Bohs had knotted the score with a sacrifice fly.
 Gus Croll was stranded after he'd followed with a triple.
 Cole Swift converted a six-out save.
 Laird had leveled the Fayette County League's Oakland Oaks 12-7 in the second of the Eyewitness News one-day event's Semifinal contests.
 Manager Craig Bosley's Garrett Countians are the sole Maryland-based team in that Pennsylvania County-based circuit.
 McIntyre was the semifinal starting pitcher and helped his own cause with a triple but he gave way to winning reliever Danner Swift after three innings plus four batters.
-Danner didn't down either of the two batters that he faced in the top of the ninth but Croll struck out the next three batters after his three hits had gotten him within a home run of hitting for the cycle.
+Danner didn't down either of the two batters that he faced in the top of the ninth but Croll struck out the next three hitters after his three hits had gotten him within a home run of hitting for the cycle.
 Charles County's Natty Bohs had beaten Washington County's Hagerstown Braves 9-6 in the earlier preliminary play that had been promoted pregame as 2025 Maryland Semi-Pro Baseball Manager of the Year-determining.
 Tony Stefko's Western Charles squad frolicked for 15 stolen bases in building a 7-1 lead.
 Five errors flummoxed Dan Cunningham's South Penn League finalists.
 Connor Wilkerson and Tyler Quade swiped three bags each for the winners and winning pitcher Wilkerson worked six-and-two-thirds innings.
 Catcher Cam Bailey banged a three-run homer in the bottom of the seventh that brought the Braves within one but a pair of scores in the eighth eased Ben Jarboe's braving of a seven-out save.

-CHARLES-SAINT MARY'S LEAGUE PLAYING DOUBLE-ELIMINATION
+WESTERN CHARLES TAKES CHARLES-SAINT MARY'S LEAGUE TITLE

 A BETTER ANSWER - WITHOUT A QUESTION